Skip to main content

 Execution Visibility

 Both MAP and WCP executions are captured for debugging, auditing, and compliance.
 The Execution Viewer provides a timeline of every step, policy decision, token usage, and cost.
-Enterprise customers get a unified Execution Timeline in the Customer Portal with SSE real-time streaming.
+Teams that need richer operator workflows can also use the unified execution APIs and protected portal views for tenant-level monitoring and approvals.

 Choosing Between MAP and WCP